Enerccio/SLT/README.md

 [![0.1.0](https://badgen.net/github/milestones/enerccio/SLT/1)](https://github.com/enerccio/SLT/milestone/1)
 [![0.2.0](https://badgen.net/github/milestones/enerccio/SLT/2)](https://github.com/enerccio/SLT/milestone/2)

+**THIS PLUGIN IS EXPERIMENTAL and can crash at any time!
+Please report all bugs!**

 This plugin is providing support for Common Lisp for JetBrains IDEs.
 Using modified SLIME/Swank protocol to commmunicate with SBCL providing IDE capabilities for Common Lisp.